sebbanwalker/sebbanwalker/README.md

 # Always Learning

 Tech is constantly evolving, and so am I. I love diving into new technologies, improving my existing skill set, and finding new ways to build better, faster, and more intuitive applications.
-I read weekly newsletters across different domains to learn about new frameworks, runtimes, updates in the tech field in general.
+I consume news weekly across different domains to learn about new frameworks, runtimes, updates in the tech field in general.

 # What am I working on right now?